Clicky

 • And many others with similar names.

-What is interesting is that these driving modes are more about slower take-off than affecting top speed.
-But some modes like ECO will limit speed from 40MPH to 50MPH.
+What is interesting is that these driving modes are more about slower take-off than affecting top end.
+But some modes like ECO will limit from 40MPH to 50MPH.

-Make sure you’re not in a different mode that is limiting your top speed, it will clearly state the mode on the display.
+Make sure you’re not in a different mode that is limiting your top end, it will clearly state the mode on the display.

 6. Still In Break-In Mode